K S Lane is a student of science and is deeply passionate about educating others on her favorite topics.

 Is Chocolate Actually an Aphrodisiac?

-Yes.
-Sort of.
 Theobromine, which you’ll recall is a component of cacao, has been known to have a mildly sexually stimulating effect on some men.
-There was a study into whether chocolate increased women’s libidos and at first the results seemed promising, but when the data was adjusted for age it found that chocolate had little to no effect.
+There was a study into whether chocolate increased women’s libidos, and at first, the results seemed promising, but when the data was adjusted for age, it found that chocolate had little to no effect.

 Does It Actually Help With Depression?

-Chocolate is delicious, and there’s lots hiding behind the smooth brown surface of your average chocolate bar.
+Chocolate is delicious, and there are lots hiding behind the smooth brown surface of your average chocolate bar.
 Having been consumed for over 2000 years, its key ingredient is cacao, which is grown in tropical areas close to the equator.
 Cacao contains the chemical theobromine, which is a mild stimulant and vasodilator.
 There are a number of theories as to why the sweet treat has addictive properties, one of which relates to the action of a chemical called enkephalin, which binds to opioid receptors in the brain.
 Chocolate has been found to have an aphrodisiac effect in some men, but no concrete evidence has been produced as of yet to indicate its effects on women.
-It also does promote the release of serotonin in the brain, but has no long lasting effect on depression and should never be eaten as a substitute for antidepressants.
-All in all it’s a pretty cool food and a great after dinner treat.
+It also does promote the release of serotonin in the brain but has no long-lasting effect on depression and should never be eaten as a substitute for antidepressants.
+All in all, it’s a pretty cool food and a great after-dinner treat.

 © 2018 K S Lane